eclipse/imagen/docs/guide/acquisition/index.md

 defined spatial orientation in a common coordinate system.
 This class can be used to represent CT scans or seismic volumes.

-The images are of the type `javax.media.jai.PlanarImage`; the coordinates are of the type `javax.media.jai.Coordinate`.
-The tuple (image, coordinate) is represented by class `javax.media.jai.CoordinateImage`.
+The images are of the type `org.eclipse.imagen.PlanarImage`; the coordinates are of the type `org.eclipse.imagen.Coordinate`.
+The tuple (image, coordinate) is represented by class `org.eclipse.imagen.CoordinateImage`.

 **API:** `org.eclipse.imagen.ImageStack`